coderarjob/meghaos-x86/docs/notes/coding_style.md

    kmm_allocPage (int count);
    ```
 5. Functions that must not be called directly should end with `_ndu` (no direct use).
-6. Static functions with file scope, should begin with `s_`.
+6. Static functions are not marked with `k` or any other prefix.
+Such prefixes only cause to make
+   the code dirty.

 **Rational**
 The `k` and the `module` name is a quick way to know the that the function influences the kernel